Commander-lol/remarkable-embed/README.md

 ## Extensions - Creating
-A `remarkable-embed` plugin is a simple function with the signature `plugin(meta[, opts])` where `meta` is the arbitrary string that doesn't contains whitespace captured by the markdown tag, and options is the options object that the `Remarkable` parser
+A `remarkable-embed` plugin is a simple function with the signature `plugin(meta[, opts])` where `meta` is the arbitrary string that doesn't contains whitespace captured by the markdown tag, and options is the options object that was passed to the `Remarkable` parser when it was created